devaajanne/weathertwin/README.md

 ## API documentation

 The app provides one endpoint, api/weatherdata.

+The endpoint allows fetching weather data for the input location, and querying the repository for a similar weather data.
 This endpoint does not require authentication or authorization.

-The endpoint allows fetching weather data for the input location, and querying the repository for a similar weather data.
+As a result, the endpoint retuns the weather for the input location as well as the weather for a location that has a similar weather .

 ### Weather data (/api/weatherdata)